DSC8563_1.jpg

 Long answer

-What is my current fitness level?How good can I jump rope?
-Do I have any previous injuries?What kind of surface am I jumping on?
-What are my personal fitness goals?
+What is my current fitness level?how well can I jump rope?do I have any previous injuries?what kind of surface do I jump on?what are my personal fitness goals?

 Let's look at each point in detail:

-1. What is my current fitness level?
+1. what is my current fitness level?

 Do you already train regularly every week?